Concepts in Motion: Temporal Concept Bottleneck Model for Interpretable Video Classification: Related Work

-\paragraph{Video classification and action recognition.} Video classification not only assigns a label to an entire sequence but, in the case of action recognition, also requires identifying the actions occurring within it \citep{pareek2021survey}.
-Both tasks have progressed from CNN-based architectures \citep{tran2015learning, tsm, noframe} to transformer-based \citep{cmftransformer} models such as TimeSformer \citep{timesformer} and VideoMAE \citep{tong2022videomae}, which capture long-range dependencies and leverage large-scale self-supervised pre-training.
-MoTIF integrates these approaches by adapting a transformer block for temporal modeling while incorporating a 1D-CNN to enable per-channel computations.
+\textbf{Video classification and action recognition.} Video classification not only assigns a label to an entire sequence but, in the case of action recognition, also requires identifying the actions occurring within it \citep{pareek2021survey}.
+Both tasks have progressed from CNN-based architectures \citep{noframe, tsm, tran2015learning} to transformer-based \citep{cmftransformer} models such as TimeSformer \citep{timesformer} and VideoMAE \citep{tong2022videomae}, which capture long-range dependencies and leverage large-scale self-supervised pre-training.
+MoTIF integrates these approaches by adapting a transformer block for temporal modeling alongside a per-channel scaling operation — distinct from temporal convolution — applied uniformly across all timesteps.

-\paragraph{Temporal concept modeling.} While concept-based explanations have been widely studied in the image domain \citep{dseglime, ghorbani2019towards}, only a few works explore temporal dynamics \citep{gulshad2023hierarchical, kowal2024understanding}. \citet{3DNETS} propose a spatio-temporal concept framework to analyze representations in 3D ConvNets.
-PCBEAR \citep{pcbear} introduces static and dynamic pose concepts for action recognition, and \citet{tcav} extend TCAV to videos by computing concept importance scores across sequences.
-3D-ACE explains video models post hoc using user-defined concepts or supervoxels \citep{ghorbani2019towards}.
+\textbf{Temporal concept modeling.} While concept-based explanations have been widely studied in the image domain \citep{dseglime, ghorbani2019towards}, only a few works explore temporal dynamics \citep{gulshad2023hierarchical, kowal2024understanding}. \citet{3DNETS} propose a spatio-temporal concept framework to analyze representations in 3D ConvNets.
+PCBEAR \citep{pcbear} introduces static and dynamic pose concepts for action recognition, and \citet{tcav} extend TCAV to videos by computing concept importance scores across sequences. \citep{Ji_2023_CVPR} explain video models post hoc by automatically discovering spatial-temporal concepts from supervoxels and scoring their importance for 3D ConvNet predictions.
+Related object-centric approaches process learned symbolic entities over time for downstream reasoning, including attention over learned object embeddings \citep{objectembeddingsreasoning} and parallelized spatiotemporal slot binding for videos \citep{pstsbvideos}.
 In contrast, MoTIF integrates concept-specific temporal attention directly into the predictive model, enabling reasoning over evolving concepts rather than treating them as fixed inputs or external explanations.